Assignment 1: DataLab (due on Tue, Sep 16, 2025 by 11:59pm)

 Notably, problems on the manipulation of floating point variables allow you to

-use a larger set of operations, including loops (for
+use a larger set of operations, including loops (for, while, do while),

 4-byte constants.